-This page describes the Technical Division contribution to LCLS-II.
+This page describes the Applied Physics and Superconducting Technology Division contribution to LCLS-II.
 The main LCLS-II page can be found here.

 LCLS-II will be the upgrade of the Linac Coherent Light Source (LCLS) that is in operation at the SLAC National Accelerator Laboratory since 2009.
 Like its predecessor, LCLS-II will provide ultra-bright X-ray pulses that allow the study of the structure of molecular structures, chemical reactions, matter under extreme conditions and many more.
 It will extend the capabilities by providing higher maximum photon energies up to 25 keV, tunable photon energies via variable undulators in the range of 0.25 keV and 5 keV and increasing the repetition rate from 120 pulses per second to 1 million pulses per second.

 Centerpiece to the upgrade is the addition of a new 4 GeV linac based on superconducting radio frequency (SRF) technology.
 Only the transition from normal conducting accelerating structures to SRF cavities allows the enormous increase in repetition rate.
 The operation of the SRF cavities in continuous wave mode (cw) with optimized operational costs is possible with the application of the nitrogen doping technique that was pioneered in the Fermilab High Q0 R&D program.
 The technique provides unprecedented high quality factors and respectively very low losses.
 It has been transferred to the cavity manufacturers and will be applied in a full accelerator at LCLS-II for the first time.